Colton Underwood: Personal life

-From 2016 to 2017, Underwood dated gymnast Aly Raisman after he asked her out in a video.
+From 2016 to 2017, Brown-Underwood dated gymnast Aly Raisman after he asked her out in a video.

-Underwood has spoken publicly about his choice to remain a virgin, and how appearing on The Bachelorette helped him discuss the topic.
+Brown-Underwood has spoken publicly about his choice to remain a virgin, and how appearing on The Bachelorette helped him discuss the topic.
 He began dating speech pathology student Cassie Randolph after meeting her on season 23 of The Bachelor.
 When Randolph initially ended their relationship during the final three, Underwood broke up with the other two women and asked Randolph for a second chance without the pressure of an engagement.
 Underwood and Randolph were in a relationship from November 2018 until May 2020.

-In March 2020, Underwood tested positive for COVID-19, though he recovered in April.

 In September 2020, Randolph filed a restraining order against Underwood, alleging that he stalked her outside her Los Angeles apartment and her parents' Huntington Beach house, sent harassing text messages using an anonymous number, and installed a tracking device underneath her car.
 Randolph was granted a temporary restraining order against Underwood ahead of the October hearing.
 Randolph dropped the restraining order in November, and Underwood stated "I do not believe Cassie did anything wrong in filing for the restraining orders and also believe she acted in good faith."

 He identifies himself as a Christian.